Cambered Bar Lying Row

 Instructions

-• Keep chest supported and spine neutral.
+• Keep your chest supported and your spine neutral.

-• Brace core lightly before each pull.
+• Brace your core lightly before each pull.

-• Row bar toward lower chest area.
+• Row the bar toward the lower chest area.

-• Pause briefly with elbows back.
+• Pause briefly with the elbows back.

-• Lower bar slowly to stretch.
+• Lower the bar slowly to the stretch.

 • Repeat without bouncing.